Sawneet-24/IT-HelpDesk-Labs/Troubleshooting-Playbook/Lab3-Outlook-Emails-Stuck-In-Outbox/README.md

 # Lab 3 – Outlook Emails Stuck in Outbox

 ## Scenario

-A user reports that they are unable to send emails.
-Outgoing emails remain stuck in the Outbox while incoming emails are unaffected.
+A user reports that they are unable to send emails in Outlook.
+Messages remain stuck in the Outbox and are not being delivered.

 ---